haoqili/SparseMatrix_Benchmark/README.md

 ----------

 * Change UDP to TCP to test if connection is better
-* Dynamic IP ... sent by slaves at start
+* <del>Dynamic IP ... sent by slaves at start</del> not useful since we're testing with 5 phones

 Questions
 ----------